secuy/Cross-species-cortex-parcellation/README.md

 Understanding conserved cortical regions across species is a central goal in comparative neuroscience.
 However, species differences in brain geometry and fiber projections pose significant challenges.
 This project presents a **two-stage clustering pipeline** for performing joint cortical parcellation of human and macaque brains using multimodal structural connectivity features and low-rank tensor learning.

-We first compute **connectivity-based vertex features** from diffusion MRI tractography and a white matter tract atlas.
-These features are used in an iterative **super-vertex clustering** algorithm that integrates both geometric continuity and connectivity similarity.
-Next, the grouped super-vertices are refined using a **low-rank tensor learning framework** that jointly encodes homologous connectivity patterns across species, enabling the extraction of **biologically consistent cortical parcels**.

 ---

 ## Key Contributions